H2CO3/Sparkling/doc/semantics.md

     <expr>.methodname(args, ...)

 invokes the method `methodname` in the class of `<expr>`.
-If `<expr>` has no class, or if the specified method cannot be found in its class, then a runtime error is generated.
+If `<expr>` has no class, then a runtime error is generated.
+Method name lookup works under the same rules as property name lookup, described above.

 The argument binding works almost in the same manner as with the ordinary `()` operator, except that `<expr>` itself will be passed as the first argument of the method, followed by `args`.
-In short, the above method invocation is equivalent with
+In short, the above method invocation is almost equivalent with

     <expr>.class(<expr>, args, ...)